 Pediatric Sleep Apnea

 Is your child drowsy during the day with no explanation?
-Does your child snore loudly or wake up breathless in the middle of the night?
+Does your child snore loudly?
 Does your child sleep in odd positions?
 Does your child have behavioral problems, such as performing poorly in school, having trouble paying attention, or having learning problems?
 Does your child have issues with bed-wetting?

 What is pediatric obstructive sleep apnea